catchzone151-stack/IslamQuest/replit.md

 ### Frontend Architecture
 - **Technology Stack**: React 18.2, Vite, JavaScript, React Router DOM v7.9, Framer Motion, Lucide React.
 - **Design Pattern**: Component-based architecture with a mobile-first responsive design and a bottom navigation pattern.
-- **State Management**: Local state using React hooks, global state with Zustand (`progressStore`, `userStore`, `titleStore`, `friendsStore`), and LocalStorage for persistence.
+- **State Management**: Local state using React hooks, global state with Zustand (`progressStore`, `userStore`, `friendsStore`), and LocalStorage for persistence.
 Future migration to Supabase for cloud synchronization is planned.

 ### Styling Architecture
 - **Approach**: CSS-in-JS using standard CSS files with custom properties for theming.